BlazOrazem/fuel-consumption-calculator/README.md

 ## Result

 * Calculated overall consumption in liters (L) based on given parameters
-* Calculated cost of total consumption in EUR currency
+* Calculated cost of total consumption in USD currency
 * Calculated cost of total consumption in regional currency

 ## Used dependencies